diya-agrawal1/SignSense-AI/TechnicalReport.md

 ### 9.5 Original work

-Everything else in the system — `LandmarkProcessor` (both TS and Python versions), `HandTrackingService`, `SignClassifierService`, `PoseAnalysisService`/`FingerAnalyzer`, `LessonEngine`, `ProgressService`, the training/extraction/export scripts, and all UI components — is original code written for this project, not adapted from a pre-existing template, tutorial, or third-party codebase.
+Everything else in the system — `LandmarkProcessor.ts`, `HandTrackingService.ts`, `SignClassifierService.ts`, `PoseAnalysisService.ts`, `LessonEngine.ts`, `ProgressService.ts`, `LLMFeedbackService.ts`, `mediaDevicesService.ts`, and all UI components/hooks/pages — is original code written for this project, not adapted from a pre-existing template, tutorial, or third-party codebase, as far as this report's source review found.

 ---